Updated: Heaven Can Wait

 We find revealed in the appropriately named book of Revelation, “Now I saw a new Heaven and a new Earth, for the first Heaven [this is the one we presently experience and expect to go to after death by being good] and the first Earth had passed away.
 Also there was no more sea.
 Then I, John, saw the holy city, New Jerusalem, coming down out of Heaven [the new one] from God, prepared as a bride adorned for her husband.
 And I heard a loud voice from Heaven saying, "Behold, the tabernacle of God is with men, and He will dwell with them, and they shall be His people.
 God Himself will be with them and be their God.”
 [Rev. 21:1-3; see the Sneakers article, No More Oceans].

-So if Christians are going to be in Heaven, and the new Jerusalem is coming down out of Heaven to Earth, and God’s tabernacle is here on Earth and he will dwell with mankind on Earth, and be their God, it figures to be pretty lonely up there in Heaven especially as the Heaven that now exists, where Christians are figuring to go for an eternity, will have passed away in a fervent heat.
+So if Christians are going to be in Heaven, and the new Jerusalem is coming down out of Heaven to the new Earth, and God’s tabernacle is here on Earth and he will dwell with mankind on Earth, and be their God, it figures to be pretty lonely up there in Heaven especially as the Heaven that now exists, where Christians have been figuring to go for an eternity, will have passed away in a fervent heat.
 Do the Christians in Heaven at that time pass away with the old Heaven?
 I guess this theological dilemma puts them in what, limbo?
+But now limbo has been abolished by the pope, so where does this leave us?

 The modern concept of partying for all eternity in Heaven, that extraterrestrial paradise with harp playing angels, where ecstasy is not only legal, but is absolutely expected are fictions brought over from the Roman Catholic Church.
 And it is a poor fictional substitute at that.